 The Kinks were part of the British Invasion!

-Among their hits you’d find Lola, Sunny Afternoon and You Really Got Me which 14 years later would be covered by Van Halen, using a much louder amp.
+Among their hits you can find ‘Lola’, ‘Sunny Afternoon‘ and ‘You Really Got Me’ which, fourteen years later, would be covered by Van Halen, using a much louder amp.

-Sunny Afternoon first appeared on the 1966 album Face To Face, later as a single from that album and then as the title track of their 1967 compilation album.
+‘Sunny Afternoon’ first appeared on the 1966 album ‘Face To Face’ and later as a single from that album.
+Finally, it appeared as the title track of their 1967 compilation album.

-The British Invasion
+The British invasion

 The British invasion of blues guitar influenced pop brought artists like Muddy Waters, B.B. and Albert King back to fame in America and the world over.

 It also changed American music into a much more raw art form and made the electric guitar the most popular instrument in the world.